cloudogu/dogu-development-docs/docs/v3/reference/compendium_en.md

 # Dogu V3 Artifact Compendium

-This compendium provides an overview of the artifacts and APIs of Dogu V3.
+This compendium provides an overview of the artifacts and APIs - the CES integration resources - of Dogu V3.
 For an introduction to how they work together, read [Dogu Artifacts](../concepts/artifacts_en.md).

 ## Chart artifacts and APIs